refined-github/refined-github/readme.md

 Most features [can be disabled](https://github.com/sindresorhus/refined-github/pull/877) if they are JavaScript-based *(Experimental)* and you can override the CSS with your own in [the extension options.](https://github.com/sindresorhus/refined-github/pull/1193)

 We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
 There's a very high bar for adding options.
 Users will always disagree with something.
 That being said, we're open to discussing things.
-If something doesn't make the cut, you can [build your custimized Refined GitHub locally](https://github.com/sindresorhus/refined-github/blob/master/contributing.md#workflow), rather than installing it from the Chrome Store.
+If something doesn't make the cut, you can [build your customized Refined GitHub locally](https://github.com/sindresorhus/refined-github/blob/master/contributing.md#workflow), rather than installing it from the Chrome Store.

 ## Contribute